jackabox/adtrak-skip-hire/README.md

 ## Outdated

 This plugin is no longer under active development.
+A new version has been created and updated using the Plugin framework under Adtrak.

 ## Description